Table of Contents:-

 4) Not Easily Observed Phenomenon

 The actions of a person can be observed and then we try to interpret the actions which constitute his behaviour in terms of his underlying motives and satisfaction.
-In this interpretation, there can be a wide error of judgment.
+In this interpretation, there can be a comprehensive error of judgment.

 5) Goal-Oriented Process